 MDBX Drop-In Migration¶

-PsiTriMDBX provides an MDBX-compatible API backed by PsiTri's DWAL (Durable Write-Ahead Log) layer.
+PsiTriMDBX provides an MDBX-compatible API backed by PsiTri's direct COW transaction path by default.
 Existing applications that use the libmdbx C or C++ API can switch to PsiTri by relinking — no code changes required for standard operations.
+The DWAL-backed path is available only as an explicit PsiTri extension for compatibility and recovery experiments.

 Quick Migration¶